FantasyPros Accuracy Award

 We've gotten here with four RBs and three WRs, but the values still say it's a good time to keep passing on QB and TE.

-This pair would present a fourth-year WR who was going 12th at the position in ADP last summer and another who averaged the third-most PPR points per game before dislocating his ankle.
+This pair would present a fourth-year WR who was going 12th at the position in ADP last summer and the versatile former lead WR for San Francisco.
+Terry McLaurin's uncertain status in Washington -- and lengthy summer absence -- adds target-share upside to Samuel.

 Learn more about the 3D Value System that drives your rankings

 Addison finished each of his first two seasons among the top 31 WRs in PPR points per game.
-His ceiling would obviously rise with a Justin Jefferson injury.
+His ceiling would obviously rise with a Justin Jefferson injury, and this is late enough to make up for his season-opening suspension.

 Other Options